Doughnut shop

-Doughnut shops (also spelled donut shops) specialize in the preparation and retail sales of doughnuts.
+A doughnut shop or donut shop is an establishment that specializes in the preparation and retail sales of doughnuts.
 A doughnut is a type of fried dough pastry, deep-fried from a flour dough, and typically either ring-shaped or without a hole and often filled.

 Many doughnut shops, such as U.S. and Canadian national chains, serve coffee as an accompaniment to doughnuts, thus they can also be classified as coffee shops.
 However, a doughnut shop tends to be more casual and serve lower-end fare which also facilitates take-out and drive-through which is popular in those countries, compared to a coffee shop or cafe which provides more gourmet pastries and beverages such as espresso, latte, americano and cappuccino.